 Finally, Jordan might also see it as an opportunity to expose Daisy as much less virtuous as she comes off.
 Jordan is consistently the only character who recognizes Daisy as less-than-perfect, as evidenced in her remarks about Daisy in Chapter 4 ("Daisy was popular in Chicago, as you know.
 They moved with a fast crowd, all of them young and rich and wild, but she came out with an absolutely spotless reputation.
 Perhaps because she doesn't drink.
 It's a great advantage not to drink among hard-drinking people.
 You can hold your tongue and, moreover, you can time any little irregularity of your own so that everybody else is so blind that they don't see or care."
 (4.144)).
 Nudging Daisy into an affair with Gatsby could be Jordan's way of working to expose Daisy to the scrutiny that everyone else in their circles seems to face for similar behavior.

-What’s Jordan’s purpose in the story?
-Is she a necessary character?
+#3: What's Jordan's Purpose in the Story?
+Is She a Necessary Character?

-Jordan, similar to Nick, is adjacent to much of the main action but is not directly involved, so many students wonder what exactly she’s doing in the book.
+Jordan, similar to Nick, is adjacent to much of the main action and not directly involved, so many students wonder what exactly she's doing in the book.
 Especially since Nick does have a crucial role as narrator, Jordan can seem a bit superfluous at times.
 So why include her?

 Well, for one thing, she does have an important role to play in the story.
 Purely from a plot perspective, she helps connect Nick to Gatsby in Chapter 3, and she also helps connect Gatsby and Daisy.
 She helps sets the wheels of the affair in motion, and, of course, the affair drives the main action of the novel.
 Without Jordan, Gatsby would have relied entirely on Nick to reach Daisy, which would have taken some of the suspense out of Gatsby's motivations (even though Jordan learns Gatsby's secret in Chapter 3, we don't learn it until Chapter 4).